 Figure 2 : NSA IT’s implementation strategy for TSI OPE

 However, NSA IT proposed the Brennero tunnel as a “trial site” for applying FOPs and the consequent rules and procedures under the supervision of ERA or of TSI OPE WP for demonstrating an operational possibility to achieve the aim of a real interoperable TSI OPE.
 ERA is now participating to the meetings on the development of operational rules for the Brenner Base Tunnel as a support.

+Moreover, NSA IT considers that the harmonisation of operational rules can be achieved only if the underlying safety principles are clearly defined in OPE TSI.
+In particular, among those principles, the ones regarding the safety functions of trackside systems (interlocking, block and train protection systems) should be defined and harmonised.
+In fact, for example, it is impossible to fully harmonise the operational rules between two networks, one with telephone block and the other with automatic block, even if ETCS is implemented on both, because the first network requires additional rules to mitigate the risks of human errors affecting the telephone block.

 Whilst the WP had some sympathy for this, everyone agreed that the TSI OPE was extended to all lines and the FOPs and the CORs should reflect this plus the level of detail required to achieve this could not be done within the current revision timetable.